axiomzen/CadenceInternalReviewChecklist/REVIEWCHECKLIST.md

 # Contract Review Notes — <ContractName> (Cadence)

-> **Goal:** Provide enough context so a reviewer can understand intent, trust assumptions, resource/capability design, and key risks quickly.
+> **Goal:** Provide enough context so a reviewer can understand intent, design decisions, and security assumptions quickly.

 ## 1) TL;DR (3–6 sentences)
 **What does this contract do?**